juliajmg/phd_project/PITCHME.md

 - Individual and global variations.

 Note:
-- The different ways in which individuals interact give flexibility to a group in decision-making and information trasnfer processes.
+- The different ways in which individuals interact give flexibility to a group in decision-making and information transfer processes.
 They seem to be the source of the diversity of structures and dynamics of collective motion observed in nature.
 In recent theoretical and experimental works, these differences have been explored, and it has been shown that animals can be subject to both behavioral group and individual variations.

 +++
 @div[left-50]
 **GROUP VARIATION**:

   - Changes in the frequency and force of interactions.

   - External perturbations or internal states.

   - Group's capacity to exhibit multiple stable collective states.
 @divend

 @div[right-50]

 **INDIVIDUAL VARIATION**

   - Difference in the rules of interaction within a group.

   - Internal states, body-size, information or experience disparities.

   - Emergence of leader-follower dynamics.

 @divend

-<span style="font-size:0.6em; color:grey">These variations are relevant to understand which strategies groups can adopt to transfer information and endow some members with greater weight in the collective decision-making.</span>

 Note: